GRI 304-1, GRI 304-2, GRI 304-3, GRI Sector disclosure Biodiversity, EN12 and EN13

-It is the policy of 50Hertz to keep its impact on nature and the restriction of biodiversity to a minimum.
-During permit approval procedures for project planning, not only do we consider the economy, needs of residents and technological concerns, but also keeping in mind the protection of plant and animal life.
-In the preliminary stages of such procedures, environmental impact assessments are launched to minimise any nature conservation conflicts at the early stages.
-Then,an appropriate route is identified in which, in a subsequent step, the exact route of the line through that corridor is mapped and a list of necessary protective, compensatory and replacement measures is initiated.
-All the examinations are conducted together with external environmental planners, routing experts and, if necessary, other scientific and nature conservation specialists.
+It is the policy of 50Hertz to keep the impact of its activities on nature and the restriction of biological diversity as low as possible.
+During permit approval procedures for project planning, we not only consider the economy, needs of residents and technological concerns, but always keep in mind the protection of plant and animal life.
+In the preliminary stages of such procedures, environmental impact assessments are carried out to minimise any nature conservation conflicts at an early stage.
+Then an appropriate corridor is identified in which, in a subsequent step, the exact route of the line through that corridor is mapped and a list of necessary protective, compensatory and replacement measures (so-called compensatory measures) is compiled.
+All of these examinations are conducted together with external environmental planners, routing experts and, if necessary, other scientific and nature conservation specialists.
 Only once the entire process is completed can the construction project commence – under external ecological construction supervision.
-Site preparation and construction schedules are implemented in ways that minimise even the slightest impact on natural features, take conservation periods and requirements into consideration from the get-go and compel companies subcontracting for 50Hertz to consider the environmental aspects of their operations.
-Following this, a final assessment is underway.
+Site preparation and construction schedules are implemented in ways that minimise even the temporary impact on natural features, take conservation periods and requirements into consideration early in the process, and obligate companies subcontracting for 50Hertz to consider the ecological aspects of their operations.
+Following this, a final assessment is performed.

 Planting tree aisles and rows, hedges, orchards